 - Suppose, they wish to play Ludo, then you have to draw the game template on the cardboard sheet using different color markers.

 - Once the game template is ready, you can play using it.

 11. Handmade whirligig

-You can make a personalized whirligig at home using a template, color paper, cardboard sheet, yarn, glue stick, scissors, and art and craft supplies, like beads and stones.
+If you enjoy origami, these handmade whirligigs will give you a similar experience.
+You can make a personalized whirligig at home using a template, colored paper, cardboard sheet, yarn, glue stick, scissors, and art and craft supplies, like beads and stones.

 - Trace the whirligig template on a color paper and cut the shape using the scissors.